kevinchar93/University_Project_Grid_Loclisation_App/README.md

 By the end of the project I'd encountered issues that made me scale down the project.
 Ultimately I produced a robot that is capable of localising itself in only one dimension, however another piece of software which presents a simple simulation of two dimensional localisation was implemented instead.

+The project report titled "An Implementation of a Mobile Robot with Localisation Capabilities" can be found in the root directory of this repo.

 In total for the project 4 deliverables were created (links to repos in brackets):
 * The actual physical robot
 * The software on the robot's embedded platform (Mobile Platform SW)